Traceydh/Project-Calculator/README.md

 - has a clear function which wipes existing data
 - doesn't let user add more than one number after the decimal point
 - doesn't let user add more than one decimal point
-- has a delete function which deletes one digit from current value
+- has a delete function which deletes one digit from current value, returns 0 when no digits left to be deleted
+- displays message when user divides by 0

 To do in future:
 - add keyboard support
-- displays snarky message when user divides by 0